letsgoloiter/letsgoloiter/README.md

  > Don't take shit super seriously i joke like 80% of the time , so dont tak stuff personally but if it makes you uncomfkrabke kr upset please voice rhat.

-> I struggle putitng myself knto others shoes so if i seem rude or dismisisve of rhings i apolgoize . autism 👎
+> I struggle putitng myself knto others shoes so if i seem rude or dismisisve of rhings i apolgoize . autism .
+I sometimes struggle with empathy amd emotiojs So sorry !